 According to BE Group's dividend policy, the Group will distribute at least 50 percent of profit after tax, over time.
 BE Groups financial positions and future outlook shall be taken into account in determining the payment of dividends.
-The Board of Directors proposes that no dividend (-) will be paid for the financial year of 2020.
+The Board of Directors proposes dividend of SEK 12 (-) to be paid for the financial year of 2021 which corresponds to approximately SEK 156 M.